Register your child for In-person Robotics Workshop on 15th October at CC, Foster City. Reserve a Seat today!

 Similarities between STEM and STEAM

-Both STEM and STEAM value integration, which means they don’t teach each subject separately, but instead focus on holistic education.
+Both STEM and STEAM value integration, which means they don’t teach each subject separately but focus on holistic education.
 This approach reflects how to solve real-life problems by considering all the different factors and looking at the problem as a whole.

 By combining different skills, one can become a more proficient and capable individual.